theory/justatheory/content/post/personal/twenty-three/index.md

 ---

 {{% figure
-   src="dance.jpg"
+   src     = "dance.jpg"
-   alt="First Dance"
+   alt     = "First Dance"
-   caption="First dance, 28 May 1995."
+   caption =" First dance, 28 May 1995."
 %}}

 We're off to a great start, my love.
 I can't wait to see what happens next.